Maxime Vo

 A multidisciplinary team for an ambitious project

 Our team was composed of developers, graphic designers, and two architecture students who joined us to bring their expertise.
-Additionally, the hackathon assigned us a coach specializing in artificial intelligence development, whose advice was invaluable throughout the weekend.
+Additionally, the hackathon assigned us a coach specializing in artificial intelligence development, whose advice was a valuable asset throughout the weekend.

 Brainstorming and project selection